xSeditx/GameMaker_Lighting/README.md

 Function Names ____________________ |  Parameters __________________________________________________  | Description <br> ___________________________________________________
 :--- | :---: | :---
-_WARN_ME | _text | This ensures as projects grow larger I remember details
-		    Text to Remind the Programmer of whatever _text says printed to screen Generates a Debug Message and Break when in _DEBUG mode.
+_WARN_ME | _text | This ensures as projects grow larger I remember details.
+Reminds the Programmer of whatever _text says and prints to screen generating a Debug Message and Breaks when in _DEBUG mode.